Monday, September 24, 2012

 And yet, those gut feelings telling musicians which bands to join are really no different from those telling labels which bands to sign, aren't they?
 That is to say, they're shaped by what's out there in the world, the things we already know, the things that are familiar to us.
 So if you're a musician, the bands that best speak to you probably speak just as much to everyone else.
 This doesn't mean they can't be good bands.
 It just means they're unlikely to be the pioneers of tomorrow that take everyone by surprise.

 Is it possible, then, that the Internet, which makes it so much easier for us to find bandmates with similar habits and ideals, is also keeping our latter-day Lennons away from their latter-day McCartneys?
 It's probably no coincidence that many of today's promising bands are essentially one-person operations, like Bon Iver or Tune-Yards.
 The praise is well deserved; they sound amazing.
-Of course, it's no surprise they can pull it off: they're one person making the kind of music that one person can reasonably be expected to make.
+Of course, it's no surprise they can pull it off: They're one person making the kind of music that one person can reasonably be expected to make.

 But what about the future of musical innovation that necessarily requires lots of collaborative effort?
 It's not likely to come from musicians joining only those bands that best speak to them, nor from one-person bands making one-person music.
 Our best hope, perhaps, is the epic bedroom recordings made by lone individuals who remain unconcerned with tailoring their sound for live performance.
 The ambition and competence shown in such works can be taken as proof of the promise they hold as future collaborators.

-And if their works don't speak so well to us here and now, or if they sound too polished or too rough or just plain off, that shouldn't be cause for concern in the long term: after all, at present they're just one person trying to make the kind of music that one person can't reasonably be expected to make, especially live.
+And if their works don't speak so well to us here and now, or if they sound too polished or too rough or just plain off, that shouldn't be cause for concern in the long term; after all, at present they're just one person trying to make the kind of music that one person can't reasonably be expected to make, especially live.
 Of course, as I've said before, live performance is exactly what matters most to indie labels.
 Which is understandable, given that it's the main source of revenue and a reliable means by which word gets spread.

 But that doesn't mean we should just give up on these bedroom artists completely.
 Surely there's a middle ground to be found, where labels can publicly assert confidence in them without undertaking the same financial risks demanded by the official bands on their rosters.
 In fact, validation from a respected source might just be the final step needed for these bedroom artists to find interested collaborators.
 It would be the indie rock version of a startup incubator like Y Combinator.